Come to Me (I Am Woman)

 "Come to Me (I Am Woman)" is a 1984 song by ABBA singer Anni-Frid Lyngstad, known professionally as Frida.
 The song was a single in selected countries from her second English-language solo album Shine.

 "Come to Me (I Am Woman)" was written by Eddie Howell and David Dundas and selected by Frida and producer Steve Lillywhite before the recording sessions for the album had commenced in Studio de la Grand Armée, Paris as a ballad.

 Release

-"Come to Me (I Am Woman)" was chosen as the follow-up single to "Shine" in late October 1984 in Sweden, Germany, the Netherlands and South Africa, with "Slowly" as the B-side, a song written by ABBA members, Björn Ulvaeus and Benny Andersson.
+"Come to Me (I Am Woman)" was chosen as the follow-up single to "Shine" in November 1984 in Sweden, Germany, the Netherlands and South Africa, with "Slowly" as the B-side, a song written by ABBA members, Björn Ulvaeus and Benny Andersson.
 The German pressing had a shorter mix of 4:24.
 The song was performed live on several occasions, on the Swedish show Razzel as well as Na Sowas-Extra in Germany.
 Additionally, "Come to Me (I Am Woman)" was the B-side of "Twist in the Dark", released in France.
 Despite promotional efforts and German newspapers recommending the song as a hit, by the time of release there was a decrease in Frida's popularity, and due to a lack of effective planning and collaboration by Polar Music with other record companies, the single did not chart in the countries released.